elijahdecalmer/G-TTCAN/README.md

 Each device must have a dedicated timer with interrupt capabilities Devices must be able to set their timer to interrupt after a specified number of network time units All devices must support extended CAN frames and share the same CAN bus

+- TALK ABOUT THE HASH DEFINES
+- TALK ABOUT THE STRUCT STYLE and give an example
+- Explain system time units
+- MODIFY READ AnD WRITE DATA TO ACTUALLY BE USED